 Snow blower or snow thrower?

 The terms ‘snow blower’ and ‘snow thrower’ are often used interchangeably.
 There is, however, a difference.
-Technically, a snow thrower is a single-stage snow blower, and a snow blower is a two-stage snow blower.
+Technically, a snow blower is a single-stage snow blower, and a snow thrower is a two-stage snow thrower.
 However, while those are the technical definitions, many people and companies use them interchangeably.